 “I have to admit, before we took our first trip, we were worried that the other people would be aloof,” admitted Robert, a passenger from Virginia.
 But that wasn’t the case.
 He and his partner Michael ended up liking the experience and the group so much that they returned for a second trip in less than a year.
 This fall, they’ll take another one.

 Indeed, I discovered that sharing experiences with the other people enriched the journey.
 I think my sides still hurt from laughing so hard over cocktails with one couple at Four Seasons London.
 I was invited to another guest’s birthday party in Italy.
 And seeing a ballerina do a private performance of the exquisite “Dying Swan Ballet” brought tears to my eyes — and did the same for many of my fellow travellers.
 We all shared a very moving moment that we will remember forever.

 Before the trip, I fretted endlessly about what I would pack for three weeks away in six places with radically different climates and activities: snow, tropics, safari and so on.

 I started strategizing and put together mood boards for the various experiences.
 I packed, I repacked.
 I went shopping.
 I ordered online.
 I did some more shopping.
 I thought about what I could buy on the road.
-(I knew in advance, for instance, that a big fur hat would be coming home with me from Moscow and a kaftan from Dubai.)
+(I knew in advance, for instance, that a kaftan would be coming home with me from Dubai.)
 At one point, I considered hiring a stylist to help me put together my travel wardrobe.

 And I’ll admit that I even did some last-minute panic shopping when I arrived in London and saw a very sophisticated woman breezing through the Hotel lobby, clad head to toe in white cashmere.
 I had the Hotel’s Rolls-Royce chauffeur me to Bond Street, where I spent a pretty penny on last-minute wardrobe additions in order to keep up with the group – or at least what I thought the group would be like.